 The truffles are simple, really.
 Just a soft ganache center, rolled in poprocks, and coated in a snappy chocolate shell.
 I used a truffle mold for mine, but you could most certainly dip them as well.

 I tried 4 different flavors of poprocks, with the resounding favorite being the Strawberry followed by Cherry.
 Raspberry was pretty good too, although I’d maybe pass on the apple.
 Sour apple + chocolate = not so much.

 Not that that stopped me from eating them, of course.

 I will note that these truffles don’t last long.
 Or, they last just fine with the exception of the popping part.
 That fades pretty quickly (once the pop rocks come in contact with air and/or moisture their pop begins to dissipate).
 So you will want to enjoy these the same day they are made for the most dramatic effect.
 After that, the fruit flavor of the candy still lingers, so they kind of taste like cherry/strawberry cordials, which is definitely not a bad thing, just not quite as fun.

-Oh, and if you’re looking for pop rocks (because they are surprisingly hard to find), I got mine online in an assortment of flavors from Old Time Candy.
-The 36-packs on Amazon just didn’t seem… practical.
+Oh, and if you’re looking for pop rocks (because they are surprisingly hard to find), I got an assorted flavor pack online.

 Yield: makes 60 truffles